Turnip vs Rutabaga: How to Tell the Difference (Plus 2 Recipes)

 Rutabaga

-Introduced to America in the 19th Century by European immigrants, the rutabaga is larger, rougher-skinned, and usually sold coated with food-grade wax.
+Introduced to America in the 19th century by European immigrants, the rutabaga is larger, rougher-skinned, and usually sold coated with food-grade wax.
 The flesh is golden in color and a bit milder in flavor than the turnip.
-Oftentimes, they are marketed as “wax turnips” or “yellow turnips.”
+Often, they are marketed as “wax turnips” or “yellow turnips.”

 Fun Fact: In Scotland, rutabagas are known as “neeps.”